hmrc/income-tax-mtd-changelog/README.md

 #### Property Business

-The following change is now available in Sandbox and Production for v4.0 for the following endpoints:
+The following changes are now available in Sandbox and Production for v4.0 for the following endpoints:

 - `Create a UK Property Income & Expenses Period Summary`
 - `Amend a UK Property Income & Expenses Period Summary`